aafarokh/WBB_NWK/README.md

 V(end)

-where x is the sampling frequency of the signal in Hz.
+where x is the sampling frequency of the signal in Hz and V is the value of the signal at a given time sample.

 All signal files are in .txt format, either the old or the new versions.
 The files that contain different signals from different subjects in the old format could have different rows and columns such as: